59 Meanings

 Store these rocks

-Well aren't you feeling real dirty
+Well, aren't you feeling real dirty

 Sitting in your car with nothing

-Waiting to bleed on the big streets
+Waiting to bleed onto the big streets

-That bleed out on the highways and
+That bleed out onto the highways and

 Off to other cities built to store and sell